Camilla F. Brunello

 AS Atmospheric Sciences

-The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Camilla F. Brunello for the poster entitled:
+The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Camilla F. Brunello for the poster/PICO entitled:

 Decadal record of monsoon dynamics in the High Himalayas-Tibetan plateau transition zone using tree ring data (Brunello, C. F.; Andermann, C.; Helle, G.; Comiti, F.; Tonon, G.; Ventura, M.; Hovius, N.)